-These behaviours, feelings, thoughts are no longer automatic, unexamined habits they are now things we can look at, analyze and affect.
+These behaviours, feelings, thoughts are no longer automatic, unexamined habits they are now things we can look at, analyze, influence and direct.
 More and more is revealed; we come to know ourselves better.
 We are more awake!
 We find ourselves increasingly able to imagine and decide to act more in alignment with what we deeply want instead of being driven by false desires arising from insecurities.
 In this way, developing our awareness literally gives us the freedom to choose to act differently.
 This awareness and our subsequent choices to act and think differently can cause our painful symptoms of anxiety, depression and relationship strife to dissipate.
 Amazing, that simple awareness is such a powerful part of change.

 Of course, the work does not end with awareness alone.
 Action needs to be taken.
 New skills need to be learned and integrated.
 Internal conflict needs to be worked through, however awareness is a critical first step.

 With continued, careful attention to the nuances of thoughts and feelings we begin to develop a compassionate container where we can start to make changes because we have dropped the painful habit of being overly critical or subtly aggressive towards ourselves.

 Once we have the safety that comes from compassion, we can begin to really look at ourselves and identify subtle feelings we aren’t usually aware of.
 When we tune in we’ll see that feelings occur for only moments before we usually act in the same repetitive patterns.
 As we become aware of our feelings and realize what is driving the automatic repetitive patterns, we can choose differently.